List of newspapers in Azerbaijan

 There are 3500 newspapers being published in Azerbaijan.
-The vast majority of them are published in Azerbaijani.
-The remaining 130 are published in Russian (70), English (50) and other languages (Turkish, French, German, Arabic, Persian, Armenian, etc.).
+With the vast majority of them are published in Azerbaijani.
+The remaining 130 are published in Russian (70), English (50) and various other languages (Turkish, French, German, Arabic, Persian, Armenian, etc.).

 Azerbaijani newspapers can be split into more serious-minded newspapers, usually referred to as broadsheets due to their large size, and sometimes known collectively as "the quality press".

 Below is a list of newspapers published in Azerbaijan.